danielgc365/Inverse-Kinematics/README.md

 6 | -pi/2 | 0 | 0 | 0
 Gripper | 0 | 0 | 0.303| 0

-Using this table we were able to construc the individual transform matrices, which are shown in lines 78 - 118 of the file **IK_server.py**.
-Using them we can calculate the total transform between the base link and the end which is denoted by the variable T0_7 and is calculated as shown below.
+Using this table we were able to construct the individual transform matrices, which are shown in lines 78 - 118 of the file **IK_server.py**.
+Using them we can calculate the total transform between the base link and the end-effector which is denoted by the variable T0_7 and is calculated as shown below.

 ```python
 T0_7 = ((((((T0_1 * T1_2) * T2_3) * T3_4) * T4_5) * T5_6) * T6_7)
 ```
-Note that it is a siple multiplication of the matrices going from each link from the base to the gripper (the end-effector)
+Note that it is a simple multiplication of the matrices going from each link from the base to the gripper (the end-effector)

-Also note that this matrices are calculated in a functions called `setupvariables()` they are then called on the function `IK_server` which is called whenevr the program runs.
-This is done increase performace as the program was building the transformation matrices every run of the main loop.
+Also note that this matrices are calculated in a functions called `setupvariables()` they are then called on the function `IK_server` which is called whenever the program runs.
+This is done to increase performance as the program was building the transformation matrices every run of the main loop.

 ## Calculating the joint angles
-An inverse kinematic problem can be divided into two, the first part is determining the postion of the end-effector this is done by simply calculating the angles for every joint **before** the wrist, and the orienation problem which is solver by calculating the angles for every joint **after** the wrist
+An inverse kinematic problem can be divided into two, the first part is determining the postion of the end-effector this is done by simply calculating the angles for every joint **before** the wrist, and the orientation problem which is solved by calculating the angles for every joint **after** the wrist

 The wrist was determined to be in link 3 as joints 4, 5 and 6 are what give the enf-effector its orientation.

 ### Inverse Position Kinematic Problem
 As mentioned before to solve for the position we would need to find the angles for joints 1, 2 and 3.
-Luckily the end-effector position and orientation are know.
-Given this parameters, teh calculation of the wrist center and its x,y and z coordinates becomes trivial, and all that must be done is perform the calculations shown below
+Luckily the end-effector position and orientation are known.
+Given these parameters, teh calculation of the wrist center and its x,y and z coordinates becomes trivial, and all that must be done is perform the calculations shown below

 ```python
 px = req.poses[x].position.x